OWASP/CheatSheetSeries/cheatsheets/Session_Management_Cheat_Sheet.md

 - [SessionStorage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage)
 - [WHATWG Web Storage Spec](https://html.spec.whatwg.org/multipage/webstorage.html#webstorage)

+## Web Workers

+Web Workers run JavaScript code in a global context separate from the one of the current window.
+A communication channel with the main execution window exists, which is called `MessageChannel`.

+### Use Case

+Web Workers are an alternative for browser storage of (session) secrets when storage persistence across page refresh is not a requirement.
+For Web Workers to provide secure browser storage, any code that requires the secret should exist within the Web Worker and the secret should never be transmitted to the main window context.

+Storing secrets within the memory of a Web Worker offers the same security guarantees as an HttpOnly cookie: the confidentiality of the secret is protected.
+Still, an XSS attack can be used to send messages to the Web Worker to perform an operation that requires the secret.
+The Web Worker will return the result of the operation to the main execution thread.

+The advantage of a Web Worker implementation compared to an HttpOnly cookie is that a Web Worker allows for some isolated JavaScript code to access the secret; an HttpOnly cookie is not accessible to any JavaScript.
+If the frontend JavaScript code requires access to the secret, the Web Worker implementation is the only browser storage option that preserves the secret confidentiality.

 ## Session ID Life Cycle

 ### Session ID Generation and Verification: Permissive and Strict Session Management